emmywh/emmywh.github.io/README.md

 What are some ideas for improvement in your process?

 I just need to allocate more time in the week to this project at the moment.

+## Week 3 Update - Emily White
+### Web Development Proposal
+What did I do last week?

+Last week set up my personal website, although it looks very plain at the moment.
+I chose a Udemy course to on web development to follow for the semester and finalized my project proposal.

+What do you plan to do this week?

+I will complete the intro and start the HTML portion of the course.
+My website needs a theme and purpose and that will allow me to create the HTML files for each page.

+Are there any impediments in your way?

+I may need adjust my coding environment and that may set me back in working on the website.

+Reflection on the process you used last week, how can you make the process work better?

+This week I spread out my time allocated for this course throughout the week, so I had a chance to walk away and come back with a clearer mind which increased my productivity.
+This week my workflow will shift into my project from setup, so there will be much more focused work over brainstorming.
+This means my work will probably be grouped into fewer larger windows of time.